Graffersid Blogs

 • Passion and the list go on.

 All the above-mentioned attributes will differ between a Job and a Business.
-Everything has its pros and its cons.
+Everything has its pros and cons.
 Hence you should be aware of the decisions you make.
-However, the one thing that really matters is “Where you are and what you are doing?”
+However, the one thing that matters is “Where you are and what you are doing?”

 You can’t judge a fish by their ability to climb a tree